guerra0911/blackjack/README.md

 # Blackjack Simulator
 ## Overview
 This project is a simulation of the popular casino card game, Blackjack.
 It’s purpose is to simulate players using different strategies, including my own card counting probability technique, and compare the player performance.

+Each `player` starts the game with a balance of `$100`, betting `$25` each round, and leaves the table if they *either* reach a balance of `$1,000` or can no longer afford the minimum bet of `$25`.

 ## Features
 - Simulates a game of Blackjack with up to 5 players and a dealer.